Ligature

 A typographic technique that combines two or more characters into a single glyph.
 Common examples include fi, fl, and ff.

 A ligature is a typographic technique that combines two or more characters into a single glyph.
-In Latin typography, fi, fl, and ff are classic ligatures that prevent character collisions and create beautiful typesetting.
+In Latin typography, fi, fl, ff, and ffi are classic ligatures that have been used since the era of letterpress printing to prevent physical collisions between characters and achieve beautiful typesetting.
+This tradition continues in modern digital fonts, where ligatures are widely implemented as an OpenType font feature.